How honest can applicants be?

 In fact, one shouldn't ignore the subtleties of communication that are necessary in social interaction.
 And I want to go there Michal Moeslang's contribution refer to professional authenticity, which also led to heated discussions.
 Moeslang noted:

 When we interact with others, our powerful subconscious constantly checks whether what they are doing and saying is real.
 It is a security strategy.
-However, the crucial word is not “real”, but rather “works”.
+However, the crucial word is not “real” at all, but rather “works”.
 We are concerned with whether we believe that someone acts genuinely in their actions and speeches.

 So in the end everything is a question of consideration?
 And maybe we shouldn't give applicants a little bit of this tool before we tell them "just be yourself"?